Constantine Simonides

-Constantine Simonides (1820–1867) was a palaeographer and dealer of icons, known as a man of extensive learning, with significant knowledge of manuscripts and miraculous calligraphy.
+Constantine Simonides (1820–1867) was a Greek palaeographer and dealer of icons, with knowledge of manuscripts and calligraphy.
 He was one of the most versatile forgers of the nineteenth century.

 Life

-He was born on the small Greek island of Symi, in the southeastern Aegean Sea in 1820 (or in 1824), and died in Egypt of leprosy [the report was actually hearsay devised by his English antagonist].
+He was born on the small Greek island of Symi, in the southeastern Aegean Sea in 1820 (or in 1824).
+He was reported to have died in 1867 of leprosy in Alexandria, Egypt.
+That report is now seen as false, a faked death, and he passed in a small village in Albania in 1890 as Alcibiades Simonides.

 Simonides lived in the monasteries on Mount Athos between 1839 and 1841 and again in 1852, during which time he acquired some of the biblical manuscripts that he later sold.
 He produced a lot of manuscripts ascribed to Hellenistic and early Byzantine periods.
 He allegedly forged a number of documents and manuscripts and claimed they were the originals of the Gospel of Mark, as well as original manuscripts of poems of Homer.
 He sold some of these manuscripts to the King of Greece.
 Greek scholars exposed what some claimed to be forgeries quickly and he left Greece and traveled from country to country with his manuscripts.

 He visited England between 1853 and 1855 and other European countries, and his literary activity was extraordinary.
 Some of his works were published in Moscow, Odessa, in England, and in Germany.
 He also wrote many other works which were never published.

 From 1843 until 1856 he offered manuscripts purporting to be of ancient origin for sale all over Europe.
 Frederic G. Kenyon writes that Simonides created "a considerable sensation by producing quantities of Greek manuscripts professing to be of fabulous antiquity – such as a Homer in an almost prehistoric style of writing, a lost Egyptian historian, a copy of St. Matthew's Gospel on papyrus, written fifteen years after the Ascension (!), and other portions of the New Testament dating from the first century.
 These productions [...] were then exposed as forgeries."